Form

 </form>

-In the condition that after all white-spaces characters have been trimmed and the end result is an empty string, then the value will be normalized to null.
-This simplifies determining the default value when the user leaves input data blank:
+In case all white-space characters are trimmed and the end result is an empty string, the value will then be normalized to null.
+This makes it easier to determine a default value when the user leaves the input blank:

 $active = $_POST['active'] ?? true;

-Compare to this complicated conditional in native PHP application to get the same result:
+Contrary to this complicated condition in native PHP application:

 $active = true; // Set default value